Fastest Growing City in the U.S. Gains One Source for the Truth in Revenue Management

-With a mission to decrease IT support, replace outdated technology and improve research capabilities, the City began the search for a new solution.
+With a mission to decrease IT support, replace outdated technology, and improve research capabilities, the City began the search for a new solution.

 The City’s Goals

-The City of Seattle held a strong vision of developing a single system to meet the needs of the entire enterprise.
+The City of Seattle holds a strong vision of developing a single system to meet the needs of the entire enterprise.
 To simplify operations and improve their revenue management practices, they sought an Enterprise Revenue Management (ERM) hub to provide one place to handle, research and report all financials.

 With the search for a new solution, the City aimed to meet the following objectives:

 - Replace out of date technology